Wario12421/discord-image-logger/README.md

 # 📜 Closing Statements

 Liked the project?
-I know you did!
-Support me, **drop a star!** <br>
-Additionally, you can donate to me!
-See my [donations page](https://github.com/dekrypted#--donations--), always appreciated!

-Thank you for choosing my tools! 🙏
+Go to my website [Website:   ] Thank you for choosing my tools! 🙏